Showing posts with label talisman. Show all posts

 Here you can buy talismans for 10 different wishes in your life and career.

-This one looks almost like our Daruma !
+This clay bell looks almost like our Daruma !

 .
 Inari Jinja 稲荷神社 Fox Shrines and their amulets .